univec-ai/postvec/web/docs/install/upgrade.md

 Repeat `ALTER EXTENSION` for each database in `postvec.database`.

-## Why the window matters
+## Maintenance window

-Between restart and `ALTER EXTENSION` the worker **parks**: no jobs, no heartbeat.
-That protects worker transactions.
-It does **not** protect application backends — they can load the new library against old SQL.
-Keep traffic out until every database is updated.
+Between restart and `ALTER EXTENSION` the worker **pauses**: no jobs, no heartbeat.
+This prevents worker transactions from running against mismatched SQL, but application backends can still load the new library against old SQL.
+Application traffic should remain paused until every database is updated.

 There is no `postvec upgrade` command.
 This is distinct from `postvec model upgrade`, which replaces model bytes and does not touch